Workshops - Aalto School of Arts, Design and Architecture

 The variety of workshop environments maintained by the skilled staff at our school enable experiments with materials, methods and processes to be part of learning, research and artistic activity.
-In each workshop, a technician who is expert in the field gives instruction on the use of the equipment and tools and provides advice on working methods.
-The close cooperation between the workshop technicians and the teaching staff ensure a unique learning experience.
+In each workshop, a workshop master who is expert in the field gives instruction on the use of the equipment and tools and provides advice on working methods.
+The close cooperation between the workshop masters and the teaching staff ensure a unique learning experience.

 In the Knitting Workshop, students and researchers can design and produce various knitted fabrics and products.
 Hand-operated knitting machines as well as an industrial flat-bed knitting machine are available for use.

 In the Textile Printing Workshop there are opportunities to colour and pattern textiles by dyeing, painting, hand printing and digital textile printing.
 The courses organized in the workshop prepare students for professional development, give them mastery of techniques and teach them to work safely with chemicals.

 Biofilia is a biological art unit which provides a platform for trans-disciplinary research and education.
 It provides artists, researchers, students and scholars with the ability to engage with the life sciences and their applications within an artistic and cultural context, thus making creative and critical links between biosciences, engineering and the arts.